cockroachdb/docs/v22.1/node-shutdown.md

 ### Load balancing

-Your [load balancer](recommended-production-settings.html#load-balancing) should use the [`/health?ready=1` endpoint](monitoring-and-alerting.html#health-ready-1) to actively monitor node health and direct SQL connections away from draining nodes.
+Your [load balancer](recommended-production-settings.html#load-balancing) should use the [`/health?ready=1` endpoint](monitoring-and-alerting.html#health-ready-1) to actively monitor node health and direct SQL client connections away from draining nodes.

 To handle node shutdown effectively, the load balancer must be given enough time by the [`server.shutdown.drain_wait` duration](#server-shutdown-drain_wait).